Last updated: July 5, 2026

 A homeowner asks the paver to run a driveway straight up a hillside lot.
-The contractor eyeballs the grade and says “looks about 12 percent—no problem.”
-Nobody converts 12 % to degrees (6.8°) or checks the local code, which caps driveways at 10 %.
-Come January the surface glazes over with ice and every car slides to the curb.
-A safe slope check before the pour would have caught the problem in five seconds: the grade exceeds the guideline, and either the design needs a shallower switchback or the surface needs a heated-mat system.
+The contractor eyeballs it and says “looks about 12 percent, no problem.”
+Nobody checks it against the local code, which caps driveways at 10 %.
+Come January the surface glazes over and every car slides to the curb.
+A five-second safe slope check before the pour catches it: 12 % clears the guideline for a warm climate but not for a freeze zone, so the design needs a shallower switchback or the surface needs a heated mat.

 Guideline Ranges: Where Each Surface Tops Out

 Every surface has a recommended grade and a hard ceiling.
 Stay inside the recommended range and the surface works in all weather.
-Push past the typical maximum and you introduce risk—ice hazard, wheelchair inaccessibility, erosion, or mowing difficulty.
-The table below collects the thresholds most codes and field guides agree on.
+Push past the typical maximum and you introduce risk: ice hazard, wheelchair inaccessibility, erosion, or a lawn nobody can mow.
+The table collects the thresholds most codes and field guides agree on.

 | Surface | Recommended | Typical max | What happens above max |